-Many 10s of millions of Americans suffer from chronic pain and the effects.
-If left untreated, it can be devastating.
+Tens of millions of Americans suffer from chronic pain, and if left untreated, the effects can be devastating.
 It saps sufferers of energy and motivation.
 Those living in pain are more prone to psychological distress like anxiety and depression compared to those who aren’t in pain.
 And some studies suggest it could even affect memory.

 Traditionally, relieving pain has been predicated on a doctor’s visit.
 But new startups are trying to change paradigm with technological alternatives.
 There are wearables that fight nausea; goggles that massage sore muscles; smart pill boxes; and electrode packs that promote rest and relaxation.